bertozzivill/train-the-trainers/episodes/lesson-design.md

 :::::::::::::::::::::::::::::::::::::  discussion

-## Discussion (10 minutes)

-Share your answers to the following questions in the shared notes, then discuss them with the Trainers, your collaborators, and the other participants.
+## Group Work: Picking a Lesson Topic

+Get together with your project teammate(s).
+Spend ten minutes deciding what **small** topic you would like to select to teach next week.
+Remember, it should be on the scale of the following examples:

+-   how to make a specific type of plot (line, scatter, bar, etc)
+-   how to customize the color scheme of a plot
+-   how to convert from one date-time type to another
+-   how a single function can help solve a common data cleaning problem

+Fill out this short form to let us know who you're working with and what topic you're planning to present.

 1. What is the topic of the lesson that you plan to develop based on this training?
-2. Have you created training material on this topic before?
-3. What is motivating you to create this lesson?
+2. What is motivating you to create this lesson?

 ::::::::::::::::::::::::::::::::::::::::::::::::::